openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 The simpler PoC (Proof of Concept) mode is intended to enable new users to experiment, without worrying about matching hardware profiles.
-In this mode, there’s one single, global flavor, and any hardware can match it.
+In this mode, there's one single, global flavor, and any hardware can match it.
 That effectively removes flavor matching.
 Users can use whatever hardware they wish.

 For the second mode, named Scale because it is suited to larger scale overcloud